hello-nrfcloud/backend/features/DeviceToWebsocket.feature.md

 And I store `$millis()` into `ts`

-When a device with id `nrf-test-device-id` publishes to topic `m/d/nrf-test-device-id/d2c`
+When the device `nrf-test-device-id` publishes this message to the topic `m/d/nrf-test-device-id/d2c`

 ```json